World of Greyhawk Fantasy Game Setting: The 1980 "Folio" edition

 The first edition covers less than a quarter of the landmass of Oerth, concentrating on the eastern part of the continent of Oerik, giving only the most basic descriptions of each state; DMs were expected to elaborate on these areas in order to make them an integral part of their own individual campaigns.

-The World of Greyhawk set describes a complete, ready-to-play world for a Dungeon Master to set up a campaign in.
-The map is in two halves; the Gazetteer is a booklet with a complete description of all the symbols used, as well as monsters, populations, land masses, history, and government of the world.
+The World of Greyhawk set describes a complete world for a Dungeon Master that is ready to use for campaign adventuring.
+The map comes as two halves, with the Gazetteer booklet detailing the symbols on the map, and giving information on the monsters, peoples, geography, history, and government in the Greyhawk world.

 Reception

 Elisabeth Barrington reviewed the supplement in The Space Gamer No. 33.
 She commented that "When I first saw the module as it came in the mail, my reaction was, 'Good heavens!'
 I was struck by the beautiful artwork on the cover folder, bearing the arms of all the principal persons and organizations of the world.
 The map is even more beautiful, in full color, and everything is clearly marked and named.
 Everything is thought of for descriptions in the booklet; I doubt if most campaign worlds are this complete (mine certainly isn't)."
 She continued: "Though the map would have been difficult to package in one piece, that would have made laying it out a bit easier.
 It is almost too large.
 We didn't have enough table space for it; it had to go on the wall or the floor.
 The book is printed in small type.
 It gives you a headache if you are trying to study some aspect of Greyhawk for any length of time."
 Barrington concluded her review by saying, "This is an example of how to organize a world if you are a 'completeness' fanatic.
 Even if you don't use this particular world, it will help you get started on one of your own."